a-ch.in/ty-a · 🏳️⚧️ 🏳️🌈

 Research

 I was awarded a PhD in science communication from UWE in .
-Prof Emma Weitkamp was my director of studies.
+Professor Emma Weitkamp was my director of studies.
 My thesis is titled “Particle physics and public engagement: A match made in minuscule matter”.

 I studied the attitudes within the particle-physics community towards public engagement with science (or outreach), the factors that influence participation in such activities and barriers that prevent participation.
 My research focused on the CMS collaboration, which has over 4000 people, including physicists, engineers, technicians, computer scientists and students.